oclipa/reactjs-cheat-sheet/README.md

 A slightly more refined test implementation can be achieved with the following functions:
 * `beforeEach()`: This is one of several global functions provided by Jest.
 In this case, the function is called before each test.
    * For further information on Jest globals, see here: [https://jestjs.io/docs/en/api](https://jestjs.io/docs/en/api)
-* `setProps()`: This is a function exposed by Enzyme that allows props to be passed to a test (in the form of a Javascript object)
+* `setProps()`: This is a function exposed by Enzyme that allows props to be passed to a test (in the form of a Javascript object).
+   * This is one of many functions exposed by the `shallow()` rendering API; a full list can be found here: [https://enzymejs.github.io/enzyme/docs/api/shallow.html](https://enzymejs.github.io/enzyme/docs/api/shallow.html)

+In addition, the `expect()` function provided by Jest exposes many "matchers" that can be used to validate tests.
+A full list of these can be found here: [https://jestjs.io/docs/en/expect](https://jestjs.io/docs/en/expect).

 For example: